tobysmith568-university/SOFT-356_Model_Loader/README.md

 ### Model Loading

-Each model loader class within the progam extends the abstract class `IModelLoader`.
+Each model loader class within the program extends the abstract class `IModelLoader`.
 When the `ModelLoaderFactory` is handed a file path, it returns an instance of the `IModelLoader` which is designed to handle the file in that path.
-Currently there are three implementations:
+Currently, there are three implementations:

 - .obj (and .mtl and .png)
 - .dae (and .png)
-- .basic
+- .basic (and .png)

 ### Core